MyPython101/PerformanceTesting/README.md

 two clouds is a complex, time-consuming and error-prone task.
 Finally, communication, coordination, synchronization, monitoring and complete management challenges; lastly, the dynamic nature of the cloud introduces extra complexity

-## Testing website (blog) using Locust IO:
+## 4. Use Case: Testing Website (Blog) using Locust IO:

-### Gather Requirement:
+### Requirement Analyst:
 Application name is Blog-Template, and it was designed using Flask Framework, and Jinja Template (Python).
 It's also using PostgreSQl for database.
 This is a fully functional, and extendable.
 Code review was conduct by Truc Huynh.
 Technology that implement in the code:
-Flask framework, Jinja template, Object-Oriented Programming, SQL Alchemy, Password Hashing (werkzeug.security), Bootstrap, CK Editor (user input)
+Flask framework, Jinja template, Object-Oriented Programming, SQL Alchemy, Password Hashing (werkzeug.security), Bootstrap, CK Editor (user input), HTML, CSS, JavaScript...

 Blog-Template was original designed by Dr. Angela Yu and implemented by Truc Huynh.
 Application is a blog that required user register to edit or comment on a post.